Nampo: After formation of North Korea

 The city was founded in 1950 and contained 27 ri.
 Various rearrangements occurred in 1952 and by 1960, there were 15 dong and 8 ri.

 In December 1979, Nampo became a directly-governed city.
 Taean-si, Ryonggang-gun were absorbed into Nampo and the former Nampo-si was reorganised into Nampo-guyok with jurisdiction over 26 dongs.

 In 1983, a major reorganisation occurred and Nampo-guyok was split up into Waudo-guyok and Hanggu-guyok while Taean-si was split into Chollima-guyok, Taean-guyok and Kangso-guyok.

 On 9 January 2004, the Presidium of the Supreme People's Assembly downgraded Nampo from a directly governed city (chikhalsi) to a normal city belonging to South Pyongan Province.
 For some time after this, Chollima-guyok, Kangso-guyok and Taean-guyok districts became counties (gun) of South Pyongan Province.
 By 2012, these counties were re-promoted to districts.

 In 2010, the city was detached from South Pyongan Province, and the counties which were originally part of the city reassigned to it along with transferring administration of Onchon-gun to Nampo.
 Due to these changes, Nampo became the second largest city in North Korea.

 In September 2020, a major uplifting of the city was completed, in accordance to the state policy of 'building local cities into distinctive towns'.
 This resulted in a seaside theme, with buildings mainly remodelled in blue, but also orange and browns.
 The strong local glass industry produced windows to glaze the apartment buildings.
-The supply of electricity, water and public transport was improved, as previously, water supply was quoted to be 'insufficient' due to 'topographical conditions'.
+The supply of electricity, water and public transport was improved.
+As previously, the water supply was quoted to be 'insufficient' due to 'topographical conditions'.

 Economy

 Nampo was originally a small fishing village that became a port for foreign trade in 1897, developing into a modern port in 1945 after World War II.
 With the rapid increase in state investment, the city's industrial capacity grew.
 Some of the city's industrial facilities include the city's Smelter Complex, Glass Corporation, Shipbuilding complex, Fishery Complex, and other central and local factories.
 Nampo is a center for the DPRK shipbuilding industry.
 North of the city are facilities for freight transportation, aquatic products, and fishery, and a sea salt factory.
 Apples grown in the city's Ryonggang county (룡강군) are a famous local product.

-In a May 1981, Kim Il-sung drew up a plan for the city which included three goals:
+In a May 1981, Kim Il Sung drew up a plan for the city which included three goals: